Coder-Jake/DeepSesh/README.md

 # DeepSesh
-### A Productivity Tool For Professional Extroverts
+### The Productivity Tool Of Professional Extroverts

 ### What is DeepSesh?
 A minimalist platform to syncronise timers with nearby coworkers.